The Exact Texts to Send Your Ex (and the Ones to Avoid)

 Text Your Ex If:

-• You’ve done genuine self-work and aren’t texting from desperation
+• You’ve done genuine self-work — not just distracted yourself

-• You can handle any response (including no response) without falling apart
+• You can handle any response, including silence, without falling apart

-• You have a legitimate reason beyond “I miss you”
+• You have a real reason beyond “I miss you”

-• The breakup wasn’t due to abuse, cheating, or toxic behavior
+• The breakup wasn’t due to abuse, cheating, or toxic patterns

 DON’T Text Your Ex If: